Mr-aj33t/-Lead-Management-Module/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/MIT) file for details.

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by Ajeet Kumar